feathr-ai/feathr/docs/how-to-guides/azure-deployment-arm.md

 7. Azure Event Hub
 8. Azure Redis

 Please note, you need to have **owner access** in the resource group you are deploying this in.
 Owner access is required to assign role to managed identity within ARM template so it can access key vault and store secrets.
+If you don't have such permission, you might want to contact your IT admin to see if they can do that.

+Although we recommend end users deploy the resources using the ARM template, we understand that in many situations where users want to reuse existing resources instead of creating new resources; or users have many other permission issues.
+See [Manually connecting existing resources](#manually-connecting-existing-resources) for more details.

 ## Architecture